bocchino/fprime/docs/Design/data-products.md

    ```

 1. A **product request port** of type `Fw::DpRequest`.
-   This is an output port for asynchronously requesting an empty container
+   This is an output port for asynchronously requesting memory
    from a data product manager.
    The request is served on the thread of the data product manager.
    This approach incurs the overhead of a separate threat, but it